sensible-hq/sensible-docs/readme-sync/v0/300 - integrations/0500- typescript SDK/2000-initialize-sdk.md

 ### Quickstart

-To get up and running quickly, see the [Quickstart](https://docs.developers.optimizely.com/full-stack-experimentation/docs/python-quickstart).
+To get up and running quickly, see the [API quickstart](https://docs.developers.optimizely.com/full-stack-experimentation/docs/python-quickstart).

 ### Reference